ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 I will login from a kali machine with VPN to trigger this alert .
 I have also set my firewall to accept RDP connections from `anywhere`.

-Here i got a result back after running above query while earlier it was null.
+Here I got a result back after running above query while earlier it was null.

 ![](/images/soc-lab-project/18.png)
 A successful login from Sweden.